heartpunk/dadabass/notes/b_plus_tree.md

 * If a node reaches capacity, it is split into three chunks: a median value, a new node with all the keys less than the median, and a new node with all the keys greater than the median.
 What happens next depends on if it's the root or an internal node.
   * When a root node is split, both sides of the split are retained, and a new root is created that points to the two sides of the split.
 This is how the tree grows up from the top, as mentioned previously.
   * When an internal node is split, both post-split nodes are inserted into the internal node's parent, and the median value is used as the key to separate them.
+* Search:
+  * Starting from the from the root:
+    * If the value we're searching for is less than the first node, recurse to the leftmost child.
+    * Iterate over all consecutive pairs of values, while maintaining a zero indexed counter for which pair we're on.
+If the value we're inserting is greater than the left value, and less than or equal to the right value, then recurse on the child corresponding to the iteration index.
+    * If we haven't been able to recurse in the previous two cases, then recurse on the rightmost child.
+(FIXME: I think this is likely to be the child at the spot corresponding to the iteration index's final value plus two.
+Should check this.)